hongyeee/CompArch_23/Assignment1/rerport.md

    |500,000|440.835|567,137,667|
    |1,000,000|1851.317| 540,203,207|

-  : Runtimes and cmp Instructions per second of the sorting program.
+  Table 1 : Runtimes and cmp Instructions per second of the sorting program.

 The data reveals a notable trend: smaller datasets have a comparatively higher rate of 'cmp' instructions per second.
 Several factors underpin